rylanharwood2/Adrift/README.md

 ### nov 10
 enemy sprites exist, flying is smooth, preliminary background is in
 ### nov 11
 wave spawner works!
-I need to add some varience to the enemy pathing. boost is in early development
+I need to add some variance to the enemy pathing. boost is in early development
 ### nov 28
 basic design pieces are there, boss sprites are in, enemies display a flash shader when shot
 ### dec 9